LouayAD/LadWorker/README.md

 QUrl *url = new QUrl("http://exampleurl.com/data.php");

 LadWorker worker;
-//check if connection is successful if(worker.PostData(url, ResponseType::BYTE_ARRAY))
+//check if the connection is successful if(worker.PostData(url, ResponseType::BYTE_ARRAY))
 {
    //we cast the response we received into a string QString DataAsString = QString(worker.ByteArray());

-   //do what ever u want with the response
+   //that's it, do what ever u want with the response }
-}
 else
 {